cjdbarlow/Part-One/intracranial_pressure.md

  Have several beneficial effects:
   * Depress cerebral metabolism which reduces oxygen requirements
   * Reduce **seizure** risk, which is detrimental because it greatly increases cerebral O<sub>2</sub> demand and impairs venous return
-  * Improves ventilator dyssyncrhony, limiting coughing and bearing down, and subsequent rises in ICP
+  * Improves ventilator dyssynchrony, limiting coughing and bearing down, and subsequent rises in ICP
  * **Hypothermia**
  Causes a reduction in cerebral metabolism and risk of seizures.
- * **Prevention of hypoxia or hypercapnoea**
+ * **Prevention of hypoxia or hypercapnea**
-  Hypoxia and hypercapnoea both cause vasodilatation, with a subsequent increase in cerebral blood volume, blood flow, and ICP.
+  Hypoxia and hypercapnea both cause vasodilatation, with a subsequent increase in cerebral blood volume, blood flow, and ICP.
    * Induced **hypocarbia**
    Causes vasoconstriction and a subsequent reduction in cerebral blood flow and blood volume.
 This leads to:
      * Reduction in ICP